Hansdotter wins Olympic slalom title; Shiffrin finishes 4th

-PYEONGCHANG, South Korea (AP) Frida Hansdotter held off Mikaela Shiffrin and the rest of a tightly bunched field to win the Olympic slalom title Friday at the Pyeongchang Games.
+PYEONGCHANG, South Korea (AP) Frida Hansdotter held off the conservative-skiing Mikaela Shiffrin and the rest of a tightly bunched field to win the Olympic slalom title Friday at the Pyeongchang Games.

-In second after the first run, the Swedish skier powered through the sun-splashed course on her final run to finish in a combined time of 1 minute, 38.63 seconds.
+In second after the opening run, the Swedish skier powered through the sun-splashed course on her final charge to finish in a combined time of 1 minute, 38.63 seconds.
 First-run leader Wendy Holdener of Switzerland was second and Katharina Gallhuber of Austria earned a surprise bronze.

-Shiffrin wound up fourth.
+The biggest surprise was Shiffrin finishing fourth.
 The American standout won the Olympic slalom title four years ago in Sochi when she was only 18.
+And she’s been dominant this season, winning five of seven World Cup slalom races along with a city event and a parallel slalom.

+Shiffrin was at a loss to describe what happened and why she wasn’t attacking the course more.

+”I’ve been skiing aggressively in slalom all season long.
+I’ve been confident, comfortable,” Shiffrin said. ”Coming here and skiing the way I did, really conservative, was a huge disappointment. … That’s how life goes.”

 On her final run, Shiffrin didn’t have her usual charge.
-Before her first run, she wasn’t feeling so hot.
+Before her first run, she dealt with something else – something resembling nerves.

 Shiffrin, who won the giant slalom the day before, was asked in an NBC interview about throwing up before stepping into the starting gate to start her slalom run.